Bhushan148/Retail-Loan-Portfolio-Customer-Compliance-Analytics/README.md

 ## Key Metrics Used in the Report

 Some of the main KPIs and measures used in the report include:

+The Power BI model also includes a **dedicated date table** to support time-based slicing, period comparisons, and trend reporting across the portfolio.

 - Total Loans
 - Total Loan Amount